ncsa/Swift-T-Variant-Calling/README.md

 Note: Do not set the thread count, as this flag is taken care of by the workflow itself

+**`CHRNAMES`**

+List of chromosome/contig names separated by a ':'

+Examples:
+chr1:ch2:ch3
+1:2:3

+Note: chromosome names must match those found in the files located in the directory that `INDELDIR` points to

 **`NOVOSORT_MEMLIMIT`**

 Novosort is a tool that used a lot of RAM.
 If doubling up novosort runs on the same node, this may need to be reduced to avoid an OutOfMemory Error.